Guider (GDR) Price Hits $0.0000 on Top Exchanges

-Guider (CURRENCY:GDR) traded down 1.5% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM E.T. on January 21st.
-During the last week, Guider has traded 1.2% lower against the U.S. dollar.
-Guider has a total market capitalization of $5,469.88 and approximately $46.00 worth of Guider was traded on exchanges in the last 24 hours.
-One Guider coin can now be bought for about $0.0000 or 0.00000000 BTC on exchanges.
+Guider (CURRENCY:GDR) traded down 1% against the dollar during the 24-hour period ending at 22:00 PM Eastern on January 22nd.
+Guider has a total market cap of $5,429.31 and $46.00 worth of Guider was traded on exchanges in the last 24 hours.
+During the last week, Guider has traded down 2% against the dollar.
+One Guider coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.